Perth-Artifactory/training/lasers/training_checklist.md

 * **Set your job up in LaserCut**
 <details>
   <summary>What should LaserCut training involve?</summary>
   The LaserCut training should focus on cutting an existing DXF.
-Preferrably including the following:
+Preferably including the following:

 * Why we need to use LaserCut (emphasise not using it for design)
 * What the software can open vs import